8 Digital Marketing KPIs You Need to Know

 Conversions are perhaps the most important digital marketing KPI for measuring any marketing campaign’s success.
 A conversion happens whenever someone engaging with your marketing campaign purchases a product from your business, registers for a webinar, or fills out a lead form.

 The goal of any marketing campaign is to convert the target audience into business leads or paying customers.
-This is why conversions are a crucial KPI to track because they relate directly to the final outcome of your marketing campaign.
+This is why your website conversion rate is a crucial KPI to track because they relate directly to the final outcome of your marketing campaign.

 In ecommerce, a conversion is counted when a visitor to your website completes a purchase.
 Conversions are also an important KPI in PPC advertising, where business owners must convert paid traffic into paying customers with targeted offers and effective landing pages to make a profit.